nesfit/fitcrack/README.md

 # Fitcrack (Distributed password cracking system)

+Note: A detailed documentation and other information can be found at [https://fitcrack.fit.vutbr.cz](https://fitcrack.fit.vutbr.cz)

 This README describes how to install and run Fitcrack distributed password cracking system.
 There are four ways of deployment: